elyensaneptune/achacoso-integrative-programming/README.md

 ﻿# ACTVITY 1 January 21,2026

-🔹 Activity name: Landing Page Project<br/>
+🔹 Activity name: Landing Page Project

 🔹 Description Explain: This landing page presents a modern astronomy dictionary covering planets, stars, galaxies, and cosmic phenomena with scientific clarity and visual support.
 It is designed for astronomy learners and researchers who need accurate, easy-to-understand explanations.
 Astronomy knowledge is often scattered, overly technical, and difficult to visualize, making learning and research slower and more confusing.
-This dictionary solves that problem by offering a single, reliable, and visually enhanced reference that simplifies complex concepts and supports deeper understanding.<br/>
+This dictionary solves that problem by offering a single, reliable, and visually enhanced reference that simplifies complex concepts and supports deeper understanding.

 🔹 Technologies Used Example: